maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 ---

-> This post was last updated in Sep 7, 2014.
+> This post was last updated in Feb 4, 2015.

 [dotfiles]: http://github.com/caarlos0/dotfiles